A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 Now let’s move on to assignment operators.
 Assignment means storing a value in a variable.
 The most common assignment operator is =.
 In an expression like x = 5, the meaning is simple: store the value 5 in the variable named x.

 However, assignment is not always as simple as “copy this value over there.”
-In some languages, assigning an object or array does not make a brand new copy of the data.
+In some languages, assigning an object or array does not create a brand new copy of the data.
 Instead, it may simply create another reference to the same underlying object in memory.
-Because of that, assignment can behave differently depending on the memory model of the language.
+Because of that, changing one variable may appear to affect another variable if both are pointing to the same object.

 Increment and Decrement Operators